binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ##### [Docker Bench](https://github.com/docker/docker-bench-security)

-is a shell script, that can be downloaded from github and executed immediately, run from a pre-built container, or using Docker Compose after git cloning.
+is a shell script, that can be downloaded from GitHub and executed immediately, run from a pre-built container, or using Docker Compose after git cloning.
 Docker Bench tests many host configurations and Docker containers against the CIS Docker Benchmark.

 ##### CoreOS [Clair](https://github.com/coreos/clair)